imayobrown/data2Dash/README.md

 data2Dash
 =========

-Self hosted network application to save data sets of various formats to a central database and serve them to aesthetically pleasing dashboard the users browser.
+Self hosted network application to save data sets of various formats to a central database and serve them to aesthetically pleasing dashboard in the users browser.